ShubhamMisar-12/FruitPrediction/README.md

 ## Folder Structure

 The folder structure of the project is as follows:

 .
 ├── Data # Folder for storing local data

 │ └── train.zip

 ├── LICENSE # License file

 ├── README.md # Documentation file

+├── model.pkl # model file

-├── fruit-prediction-cnn.ipynb # Jupyter Notebook with the code
+├── fruit-prediction-cnn.ipynb # Jupyter Notebook with the
+code

 └── requirements.txt # File listing the dependencies

 ## Getting Started